wandb/docs/docs/guides/hosting/how-to-guides/aws-tf.md

 wandb_version = "0.48.1"
 ```

-Once you add the configuration to the module, it will look like this:
+Once you add the configuration to the module, it appears like this:

 ```
 module "wandb_app" {